Macquarie Fields

 Macquarie Fields is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Macquarie Fields has a high level of cultural diversity, with 43.3% of its population born overseas and 47.1% speaking a language other than English at home.
-The dominant religion in Macquarie Fields is Christianity, accounting for 43.9% of the population.
-Islam is notably overrepresented, comprising 17.9% compared to the Greater Sydney average of 12.5%.
+Christianity is the predominant religion in Macquarie Fields, accounting for 43.9% of the population.
+However, Islam is significantly overrepresented compared to Greater Sydney's average, with 17.9% of Macquarie Fields' population identifying as Muslim.

 Frequently Asked Questions - Diversity